 Cybersecurity: Communications are sensitive to cybersecurity threats, including hacking attempts and unauthorised access.
 Malicious actors may attempt to exploit vulnerabilities in communications protocols and compromise the integrity of information exchanged between vehicles and external systems.

-Vehicle manufacturers have implemented a CyberSecurity Management System (CSMS) to secure vehicles and their information.
-Similarly, road transport infrastructure operators have implemented an Information Security Management System (ISMS) to secure their components and information.
+Vehicle manufacturers have implemented systems to secure vehicles and their information, often named CyberSecurity Management System (CSMS).
+Similarly, road transport infrastructure operators have implemented systems to secure their components and information, often named Information Security Management System (ISMS).

 Privacy: Information exchange among vehicles and road transport infrastructure components could raise privacy issues, especially with regard to the personally identifiable information (PII) of vehicle occupants.
 Authentication to access vehicle information, including anonymisation and pseudonymisations of the information, are mitigations to reduce the risks involved.
 In general, access and processing of personal information is allowed (1) with a vehicle occupant´s consent, (2) when necessary to protect vital interests of a vehicle occupant or another person, or (3) based on public interest or compliance with legal obligations.